onnx/turnkeyml/src/turnkeyml/llm/README.md

 Lemonade supports specialized tools that each require their own setup steps. **Note:** These tools will only appear in `lemonade -h` if you run in an environment that has completed setup.

-## Install OnnxRuntime-GenAI-DirectML
+## Install OnnxRuntime-GenAI

-To install support for onnxruntime-genai (e.g., the `oga-load` Tool), use `pip install -e .[llm-og]` to install `lemonade`.
+To install support for [onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai) (e.g., the `oga-load` Tool), use `pip install -e .[llm-oga-dml]` instead of the default installation command.

+Next, you need to get an OGA model.
+Per the OGA instructions, we suggest Phi-3-Mini.
+Use the following command to download it from Hugging Face, and make sure to set your `--local-dir` to the `REPO_ROOT/src/turnkeyml/llm/ort_genai/models` directory.

+`huggingface-cli download microsoft/Phi-3-mini-4k-instruct-onnx --include directml/directml-int4-awq-block-128* --local-dir REPO_ROOT/src/turnkeyml/llm/tools/ort_genai/models/phi-3-mini-4k-instruct`

+You can try it out with: `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 llm-prompt -p "Hello, my thoughts are"`

+You can also try Phi-3-Mini-128k-Instruct with the following commands:

+`huggingface-cli download microsoft/Phi-3-mini-128k-instruct-onnx --include directml/directml-int4-awq-block-128* --local-dir REPO_ROOT/src/turnkeyml/llm/tools/ort_genai/models/phi-3-mini-128k-instruct`

+`lemonade -i microsoft/Phi-3-mini-128k-instruct oga-load --device igpu --dtype int4 llm-prompt -p "Hello, my thoughts are"`

+> Note: no other models or devices are officially supported by `lemonade` on OGA at this time.
+Contributions appreciated!

 ## Install Ryzen AI NPU

-To run your LLMs on Ryzen AI NPU, first install and set up the `ryzenai-transformers` conda environment.
+To run your LLMs on Ryzen AI NPU, first install and set up the `ryzenai-transformers` conda environment (see instructions [here](https://github.com/amd/RyzenAI-SW/tree/main/example/transformers)).
 Then, install `lemonade` into `ryzenai-transformers`.
 The `ryzenai-npu-load` Tool will become available in that environment.

+You can try it out with: `lemonade -i meta-llama/Llama-2-7b-chat-hf ryzenai-npu-load --device DEVICE llm-prompt -p "Hello, my thoughts are"`

+Where `DEVICE` is either "phx" or "stx" if you have a RyzenAI 7xxx/8xxx or 3xx/9xxx processor, respectively.

+> Note: only `meta-llama/Llama-2-7b-chat-hf` and `microsoft/Phi-3-mini-4k-instruct` are supported by `lemonade` at this time.
+Contributions appreciated!

 # Contributing